vutoan266/react-images-uploading/README.md

 import * as React from "react";

 import ImageUploading from "react-images-uploading";
-// { ImageListType, ImageType } is type for typescript
+// { ImageUploadingPropsType, ImageListType, ImageType } is type for typescript

 const mode = "single";
 const maxNumber = 10;